diggaz/QtCreatorSidebarPlugin/README.md

 ![Screen](demo/sidebar_left_side.png?raw=true)

 ##Features
-To change the sidebar position, you can use a hot key Ctrl+Shift+P, or activate the menu Window->Change sidebar position
+To change the sidebar position, you can use a hot key Ctrl+Shift+P, or activate the menu Window->Change sidebar position.
+Sidebar changes position in EDIT mode and in DEBUG mode.

 ##Installation
-IMPORTANT: plugin's tested on 4.x Qt Creator's version

 ###From source
 1. Change sidebar.pro: